Mudasserahmed/react-Components/README.md

-# component no 1 :
+# Basic Input Component :
 A basic Input for texbox that accepts alphanumeric values (v0.5)
 # usage